aesthetic-suite/framework/docs/style.md

 ## Generating Class Names

-When transforming styles into a CSS class name, the [`transformStyles` function](./setup.md#transformStyles) (referred to as `cx` in the docs) must be used.
+When transforming styles into a CSS class name, the `cx` function must be used (integration dependent).
 This function accepts an arbitrary number of arguments, all of which can be expressions, values, or style objects that evaluate to a truthy value.

 Furthermore, this function allows for inline styles and external class names to also be declared.